NOCAC Child Development will assess all Head Start/Early Head Start (HS/EHS) children for lead poisoning within 90 calendar days of enrollment.

 - NOCAC Staff will assist parent to complete the following Child Lab paperwork which authorizes a finger stick.

-- Lead Blood Work Consent Form
+- Lead Blood Work Requisition Form

 - Lead Blood Work Permission Slip